anshu109/Blockchain-Developer-TECH-IS-Bootcamp/README.md

 - <a href="">Multiparty control and payments with smart contracts</a>
 - <a href=""> ORACLES</a>
 - <a href="">Handing smart contract payments</a>
+-
+## Multichain

+## IOTA and Blockchain
+- Blockchain Challenges
+- Intro to IOTA
+- Use cases:
+  - Supply chain
+  - Finance
+  - Healthcare
 ## Capstone Project

 - <a href=""></a>